MariaDBJones/REST2SQL-plugin/resources/data.md

 # DATA resource

-A data resource represent the content of a table in the database
+An auithenticated resource reading datas of a table in the database

 # Resource operations